MONSTER OF THE WEEK: The Undersea Hominid Ragon (Duh)

 MONSTER OF THE WEEK: The Balloon Monster Balloonga

 I keep harping on the metaphorical connection between kaiju and natural disasters in these things, and this episode makes that subtext into text.
 The titular monster seems barely alive, a constantly growing object that is only strengthened by our technology – like a floating, even less autonomous version of The Blob, only responding to external stimuli.
-It becomes a floating Armageddon, the undoing of a technological world, rendering it unlivable as it expands (the chaos caused by an entire city losing power is later used in an episode of Ultraman as well) – like in other episodes, it’s a monster that could seemingly only exist in the context of a modern metropolis, a thing that’s evolved to consumes things like gasoline and electricity.
-So enhanced by human inventions even its closest equivalent on the disaster front, a city-wrecking typhoon, cannot move it.
+It becomes a floating Armageddon, the undoing of a technological world, rendering it unlivable as it expands (the chaos caused by an entire city losing power is later used in an episode of Ultraman as well) – like in other episodes, it’s a monster that could seemingly only exist in the context of a modern metropolis, a thing that has evolved to consume things like gasoline and electricity.
+It becomes so engorged by human inventions even its closest equivalent on the disaster front, a city-wrecking typhoon, cannot move it.
 There’s been no more direct conflation of this series’ two favourite themes, the natural disaster and the consequences of human progress.

 (Of course, having the thing be so readily named after and compared to a balloon, the most innocuous thing imaginable, is another interesting piece of juxtaposition – furthered by the reclusive scientist who originally discovered the monster, who has the balloon draw a connection between his discovery and his deceased son.)